 Kiteboarding beginners and riders suffering from back pain tend to prefer seat harnesses because they fit around the hips and offer a lower hook point.

-Waist harnesses offer a much freer riding experience and will let your legs move more in the water and while performing tricks and maneuvers.
+Waist harnesses offer a much freer riding experience and will let your legs move more in the water while performing tricks and maneuvers.

 They are more comfortable to wear, look cooler, and sit between the ribs and the hips.